Get a free consultation

 How to prepare an investor pitch deck

-Best management presentation tip #7: Show, don’t tell
+Best management pitch tip #7: Show, don’t tell

 In your management presentation, Instead of describing how your product works, embed (or link to) a short film or screen-capture showing how it works.
 Instead of stating that your product changes people’s lives, include screenshots of customer reviews in which people say they will never be the same again.
 You could say that your product or service is different, but it’s much more powerful to show it, with mock-ups, testimonials and clippings from your industry’s trade press.